 Risks Covered: Losses arising in respect of freehold properties other than a freehold flat or maisonette where part of the Property has a flying or creeping freehold.

-Cover includes losses sustained as a result of inability to undertake or enforce or obtain reimbursement/appropriate contributions from the owner(s) of the premises in respect of maintenance/repair work necessary for the protection of the Property.
+Cover includes losses sustained as a result of the inability to undertake or enforce or obtain reimbursement/appropriate contributions from the owner(s) of the premises in respect of maintenance/repair work necessary for the protection of the Property.